 This is a question I get a lot.
-When people ask me what I like to do for fun I say, “I like to go foraging.”
-They always ask “What can you find foraging?”.
+When people ask me what I like to do for fun, I say, “I like to go foraging.”
+They always ask, “What can you find foraging?”.
 Well, there is quite a bit.
-In fact the types of foods is endless.
-In this post I will touch upon what I enjoy eating when I forage.
+In fact, the types of foods are endless.
+In this post, I will touch upon what I enjoy eating when I forage.

 What Can You Find Foraging?

 Foraging is very much like having a wild garden.
 When you have a garden, you eat with the season.
 Foraging is the same way.
 You look for wild edibles that are in season.
 I live in the Northeast, so the prime time to forage is spring, summer, and fall.
 In this post, I will highlight some of the foods I like to eat when foraging.